 Gallery Wall Above Sofa: Top 5 Design Secrets

 Below are our top 5 design secrets to keep in mind when designing your own gallery wall above your couch.
 These are our key tips and suggestions we have gathered during our time running MK Envision Galleries and working with interior designers.
 We hope you get some inspiration from this list and will be off designing your own living room gallery wall this weekend!

-If you are looking for a deeper dive into planning out a gallery wall in your home, including layouts, hanging tips, and more ideas and inspiration, click here to download the free guidebook.
+If you are looking for a deeper dive into planning out a gallery wall in your home, including layouts, hanging tips, and more ideas and inspiration, click here to learn about the Gallery Wall Guide.

 Gallery Wall Design Secret #1: Pick a theme

 Though gallery walls are by design an assortment of various artworks (and eclectic can work very well), a theme can help add order to the chaos.
 The theme can be a color scheme, subject matter, or uniform frames.
 The image below has all three elements aligned for a very cohesive look - a black and white color scheme, a minimalist coastal theme and uniform black frames.
 You can build your own or shop curated gallery wall collections for ideas.

 Gallery Wall Design Secret #2: Use the two-thirds rule

 As a general rule, the “wingspan” of the gallery wall above your sofa should be no wider than two-thirds the length of the couch.
 This tends to be pleasing to the eye and won’t compete with the furniture.

 Shop the look: Cafe Arcade by John Scanlan

 Gallery Wall Design Secret #3: Play with mixed media

 Mixed media is a great way to add interest and personalization to gallery walls, and collecting various types of art and momentos can be part of the fun.
 Sketches, photographs, abstract art, paintings, a feather in a shadow box frame, your kid’s finger painting from school... possibilities are endless!

 Pictured below is a picture ledge gallery wall - an easy way to swap out art more frequently.
 This variety of media includes photographs, paintings and sketches, all unified by black frames and an earthy theme.